happybricks/BrickMe/README.md

 ## Welcome to Happy Bricks!!!

-we are a bunch of 10 year olds competing in Lego League 2019.
-We are from Carrollton, Texas and we are as goofy as they come!!!
+We are a bunch of 10 year olds competing in Lego League 2019.
+We are from Lewisville, Texas and we are as goofy as they come!!!
 Wish us luck!

 ### Team